idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

-It doesn't affect treatment of code points but it it worth understanding that Unicode is (now) defined as 17 *planes* with each plane being 16 bits.
-Each plane is chunked up into varying sized blocks which are allocated to various purposes.
-Some very well known purposes are historically fixed, for example ISO8859-1_, and the block is full.
+It doesn't affect treatment of code points but it it worth understanding that Unicode is (now) defined as 17 *planes* with each plane being 16 bits, ie. potentially 65,536 code points.
+(NB.
+At least two code points in every plane are reserved as byte-order marks.)

+Each plane is chunked up into varying sized blocks which are allocated to various character set purposes.
+Some very well known character sets are historically fixed, for example ISO8859-1_, and the block is full.
 Other character sets have slots reserved within the block for future refinements.

 The first plane, plane 0, is called the `Basic Multilingual Plane
 <https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane>`_